3Dimaging-ucl/open_lidar_analytics/README.md

-# open_lidar_analytics
+# Open LiDAR Analytics
-Open LiDAR Analytics - Experiments on Data Analytics tools for LiDAR data
+Experimenting on the use of Data Analytics tools for LiDAR data